1978–79 United States network television schedule

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.

 Sunday

 Notes: On CBS, the premiere (and only) episode of Co-Ed Fever aired on February 4 from 10:30 to 11:00 p.m., after which the show was cancelled.
 Moses the Lawgiver was a rerun of the 1975 miniseries.
 Mr. Dugan was supposed to premiere March 11, 1979 between All in the Family and Alice but due to black Congressmembers' criticism of it after a preview for them, the show was never broadcast.
-On NBC, the Centennial miniseries aired as part of The Big Event.
+On NBC, the Centennial miniseries aired as part of The Big Event; the show itself reached #28 at the end of the season, with 20.3 rating.